tora87/tora87/README.md

 <!-- **tora87/tora87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...Information Technical School Student.
+#### I am a front-end engineer in Tokyo, Japan
-- 🌱 I’m currently learning ...HTML,CSS,JavaScript,React,Next.js
+- 🌱 I’m currently learning ...HTML, CSS, JavaScript, TypeScriptm React, Next.js, Vue, Nuxt.js
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...